tom-and-the-toothfairies/pathways/doc/FEATURES.md

 This feature can also be tested manually.
 Visit the [homepage] and select a file.
 Press the `Submit` button.
 The file should be sent to the system, and analysis results should now be displayed.
+For example, if you submit `panacea/test/fixtures/no_ddis.pml`, the analysis results should list `paracetamol` and `cocaine` as drugs found in the file.

 ## Running PML Analysis - Complete